|USGS 7.5' Map:||Central City|

 South end start (this way has lots of confusing side roads after getting through Central City).
 From Black Hawk, CO head southwest on Gregory Street for 0.6 miles.
-Gregory Stree turn slightly left and becomes Lawrence Street.
+Gregory Street turns slightly left and becomes Lawrence Street.
 After 0.5 miles continue on Eureka Street for 0.5 miles and turn right to stay on Eureka Street.
 After 0.3 miles continue onto CR 3/Upper Apex Road.
 After 0.4 miles take a slight left at Columbine Campground Road.
-After 2.6 miles turn right onto Pisgah Road.
-After 0.4 miles turn left onto Pisgah Lake Road.
-After 1.4 miles is a 4 way intersection.
-Forward (north) and left (northwest) are the two ends of the Miners Gulch Road loop.
+After 1.1 miles turn left onto FR739.1 and go 1.6 miles.
+Turn right onto Pisgah Lake Road.
+After 1.0 mile turn left onto Yankee Hill Trail.
+After 0.9 miles turn right onto Miners Gulch Road.

 |History:||Miners Gulch road is most likely an access road for the mining claims that follow the gulch.